Making the Most of Small-Group Instruction Grades K-2

 - What best practices are critical for an engaging and effective small group lesson?

-- How does instruction in small group change over the year and across the grades?
+- How does instruction in small groups change over the years and across the grades?

-- How do the Stages of Reading Development impact instruction in small group?
+- How do the Stages of Reading Development impact instruction in small groups?

 - How can I support my students to be “on level”?
 And, what about skills?

 - How do I group my students and how often should I change my groups?

 - How does a teacher look beyond the level when selecting a text?

 - What role does accountable talk play in small groups?
 How is talking well about a text taught?
 And, can they really do this in K–2?

 Come join us as we explore how small group work can be an engaging part of making sure all students are achieving!